-You’ve just purchased a motorcycle from your local dealership – exciting!
-It’s now time to pick it up which for many can mean, riding your motorcycle for the first time and that’s not always as easy as it sounds.
-Motorcycle dealerships are often in congested city locations.
-And maybe you’ve changed your style of ride such as going from a cruiser to a sportbike or a larger touring model.
+You’ve just purchased a motorcycle from your local bike shop – exciting!
+It’s now time to pick it up and ride your motorcycle home from the dealership.
+This is the first time you’ll be riding your new bike and that’s not always as easy as it sounds.
+Plus, motorcycle dealerships are often in congested city locations.
+Add the fact that maybe you’ve changed your style of ride such as going from a cruiser to a sportbike or a larger touring model.
 Maybe this is your first bike or newly licensed and this is your first road ride.
-Bottom line is you’ve not had any experience on the motorcycle you’re picking up.
-With a good plan and these ten tips to riding your motorcycle home from the dealership – you’ll be at ease, prepared and ready to enjoy the ride.
+Bottom line is, you’ve not had any experience on the motorcycle you’re picking up.
+With a good plan and these ten tips to riding your motorcycle home from the dealership – you’ll be at ease, prepared and ready to enjoy the ride!

 Taking the First Ride for That Unforgettable Experience

 Many dealerships offer a shuttle delivery option for an extra fee.
 But depending on how this is calculated, and if you live a fair distance away, you may end up paying a lot.
 Of course, if you have a friend with a van or truck you could try the same.
 But unless they’re competent in transporting heavy objects such as motorcycles, things could end up going wrong.
 And then there’s the option of your rider friend, husband or partner riding it home for you.
 But this is the moment that is to be yours – it’s you who should be taking the first ride!
 So, you opt for riding it home.